a-shine/pm-for-startups/deck2.md

 Notes:

 - What ends up happening the process becomes significantly more complicated to avoid ending up with a product that is not what the end user wants
-- Nobody ever thought naive waterfall was a good idea (even its creator, Winston Royce, said it was a bad idea)
+- Nobody ever thought naive waterfall was a good idea (even its creator, Winston Royce, said it was bad)
-- Often used as a benchmark for other processes
+- Useful for illustrating the value of Agile

 --